antononcube/Raku-ML-Clustering/README-work.md

 ## TODO

-- [ ] Implement Bi-sectional K-means algorithm, [AAp1].
+- [ ] TODO Implement Bi-sectional K-means algorithm, [AAp1].

-- [ ] Implement K-medoids algorithm.
+- [ ] TODO Implement K-medoids algorithm.

-- [ ] Automatic determination of the number of clusters.
+- [ ] TODO Automatic determination of the number of clusters.

-- [ ] Allow data points to be `Pair` objects the keys of which are point labels.
+- [ ] TODO Allow data points to be `Pair` objects the keys of which are point labels.

    - Hence, the returned clusters consist of those labels, not points themselves.

-- [ ] Implement Agglomerate algorithm.
+- [ ] TODO Implement Agglomerate algorithm.

-- [ ] Factor-out the distance functions in a separate package.
+- [ ] TODO Factor-out the distance functions in a separate package.

 -------